imranpollob/nft-rental-marketplace/README.md

 # NFT Rental Marketplace

-A comprehensive full-stack E#### Dashboard & Analytics
-- **Owner Dashboard**: Comprehensive view of listings, earnings, and management tools
-- **Renter Dashboard**: Active rentals and complete transaction history
-- **Account Overvie**For Renters:**
-1. Browse available NFT listings
-2. Select rental duration and pay for rental
-3. Receive temporary access to the NFTConnected wallet and network status
-- **Transaction Tracking**: Links to blockchain explorers for all transactionsd NFT rental marketplace built with Solidity, Foundry, Next.js, and TypeScript.
+A comprehensive full-stack NFT rental marketplace built with Solidity, Foundry, Next.js, and TypeScript.
 This platform enables NFT owners to list their assets for time-based rentals while providing renters with temporary access to exclusive digital assets.

 ---